Copper-clad aluminium wire: Skin effect

-The skin effect forces alternating current to flow on the outer periphery of any wire; in this case, the outer copper cladding of the conductor which has lower resistance than the mostly unused aluminum interior.
+The skin effect forces alternating current to flow on the outer periphery of any wire; in this case, the outer copper cladding of the conductor which has lower resistance than the mostly unused aluminium interior.
 The better conductor on the outer path causes the wire's resistance at high frequencies, where the skin effect is greater, to approach that of a pure copper wire.
-This improved conductivity over bare aluminum makes the copper-clad aluminium wire a good fit for radio frequency use.
+This improved conductivity over bare aluminium makes the copper-clad aluminium wire a good fit for radio frequency use.

 The skin effect is similarly exploited in copper-clad steel wire, such as the center conductors of many coaxial cables, which are commonly used for high frequency feedlines with high strength and conductivity requirements.